This application note provides a set of checklists that consist

 pin in differential pin pairs.
 You only need to assign the positive pins.

-To accommodate voltage-referenced I/O standards, each I/O bank supports multiple VREF pins feeding a common VREF bus.
+To accommodate voltage-referenced I/O standards, each bank supports either a shared VREF pin or an individual VREF pin.
 Set the VREF pins to the correct voltage for the I/O standards in the bank.
+For more information, refer to the

 Each I/O bank can only have a single VCCIO voltage level and a single VREF voltage level at a given time.
-If the VREF pins are not used as voltage references, the pins cannot be used as generic I/O pins and must be tied to the VCCIO of that same bank or GND.
+If you use a shared VREF pin, you must supply a common VCCIO voltage to the I/O banks which share the same VREF pin.
+If the VREF pins are not used as voltage references, the pins can be used as regular I/O pins.

 An I/O bank, including single-ended or differential standards, can support voltage-referenced standards as long as all voltage-referenced standards use the same VREF setting.